-In this road trip through the Basque Coast, you will see amazing beaches, incredible lookouts, cute villages, stunning cliffs, great hikes, unbelievable islets and a unique bridge.
-Here you will discover that Spain‘s coastline is much more than the southern beaches!
+On this road trip through the Basque Coast, you will see amazing beaches, incredible lookouts, cute villages, stunning cliffs, great hikes, unbelievable islets, and a unique bridge.
+Spain‘s coastline is much more than the southern beaches!

-This trip starts in San Sebastian, but we are assuming that you have already visited the city.
-It is the most beautiful city on the Basque coast and it should take you 1 or 2 full days visiting it.
-You won’t have time to do San Sebastian and the destinations below in just one day.
+This trip starts in San Sebastian, but we assume you have already visited the city.
+It is the most beautiful city on the Basque coast, and it should take 2 or 3 days to visit it.
+You won’t have time to visit San Sebastian and the destinations below in just one day.

-Are you still unsure if you should visit San Sebastian?
-Check this article about the best things to do San Sebastian.
+Check this article about the best things to do in San Sebastian in 3 days.

 Zarautz’s main attraction is definitely its 2.5 km long beach.
-This massive stretch of sand is known as “the queen of the beaches” and has been attracting beachgoers since the 19th century.
+This massive stretch of sand is known as “the queen of the beaches” and has attracted beachgoers since the 19th century.
 If you are traveling in Summer, you really shouldn’t skip it!
-During summer this sleepy beach town changes completely, becoming very lively.
-Watersports lovers, surfers in particular love this town.
+During summer, this sleepy beach town changes completely, becoming very lively—Watersports and surfers love this town.

-Getaria is very close to Zarautz and the maritime road connecting them was beautifully built on the edge of the cliffs right in the sea.
+Getaria is very close to Zarautz (less than 5 km), and the maritime road connecting them was beautifully built on the edge of the cliffs right in the sea.
 It’s definitely a place to enjoy the views and the road.

 Zumaia is the next beach town in the Basque country that really needs to be visited.
-This small town has two wonderful beaches, an interesting Old Town, a modern leisure port and several interesting buildings, however, we will focus in the Flysch Cliffs and the Geopark because that’s what makes this town unique.
+This small town has two beautiful beaches, an interesting Old Town, a modern leisure port, and several interesting buildings, however, we will focus on the Flysch Cliffs and the Geopark because that’s what makes this town unique.

-To have more info about Flysch Cliffs and why these are so important to check here.
+To have more info about Flysch Cliffs and why these are so important check here.

 Hiking in the Geopark

-There are several organized boat trips to better see the cliffs, usually between Zumaia, Deba, and Mutriku.
+There are several organized boat trips to see the cliffs better, usually between Zumaia, Deba, and Mutriku.
 The impressive Flysch cliffs can be observed from the sea allowing you to witness more than 60 million years of geological history.
-Plus, with a guide explaining the importance and the details of the cliffs you can enjoy more than just its beauty but also understand its relevance.
+Plus, with a guide explaining the importance and the details of the cliffs, you can enjoy more than just its beauty but also understand its relevance.

-Despite being available all year, the boat trips are a better option in summer.
-During winter the wind and waves make the trips less pleasant and the boat can’t approach the cliffs.
-Moreover, if it’s really bad weather the trips may even be canceled or shortened!
-This happened to us and it was very frustrating.
+Although available all year, boat trips are a better option in summer.
+During winter, the wind and waves make the trips less pleasant and the boat can’t approach the cliffs.
+Moreover, the trips may even be canceled or shortened if it’s terrible weather!
+This happened to us, and it was very frustrating.

 San Juan de Gaztelugatxe

-Only the trip from San Sebastian to Bilbao could be a full day, or even 2 or 3 days, depending on the time you have.
-The Basque country and particularly the Basque coast is beautiful and has plenty of things to do.
+This trip from San Sebastian to Bilbao could be a full day, or even 2 or 3 days, depending on the time you have.
+The Basque country, particularly the Basque coast, is beautiful and has plenty of things to do.
 We strongly advise you to take your time and enjoy!